 Laying out your tiles in advance (dry-laying) will help to ensure that you have enough tiles to finish the job, and allows you to make any specialty cut—as needed to fit against walls and around corners, for example—before mixing and spreading the mortar.
 Doing so will help to maintain your workflow once you start laying the tile by helping you avoid the need to run to the store for more tiles or stop to make cuts.

 At this point, you should also lay out where your expansion joints are going to go.
 An expansion joint is a 1/8- to 3/8-inch gap between sections of tile that accommodates the natural expansion and contraction of the tiles when exposed to different temperatures.
 Generally speaking, there should be an expansion joint for every 12- to 16-feet of tile, and at any point the tile contacts a vertical surface such as walls or steps.
-Mark out these areas using a chalk line.
+Mark out these areas on the substrate using a chalk line.

 Mix and Spread Mortar